BlueQuartzSoftware/simplnx/wrapping/python/docs/source/User_API.rst

 Creating An Image Geometry
 ##########################

-To create an image geometry, use the `CreateGeometry.create_image_geometry` method.
+To create an image geometry, use the `create_image_geometry` method.
 This method requires the following parameters:

 - `data_structure`: The data structure where the geometry will be created.
 - `geometry_path`: The :ref:`DataPath <DataPath>` where the geometry will be stored.